What are Compulsions in Childhood?

 Insistence on sameness feels like worry.
-Another reason why a child may have some compulsive behaviors could be a personality characteristic.
+Another reason a child may have some compulsive behaviors could be a personality characteristic.
 Some kids get very upset when they do not know what to expect or when things change.
-It is like they have certain rules for how things have to go, and they get stuck on everyone adhering to these rules.
-Just like rigid behavior, noted above, children with these tendencies get upset when plans don’t go as expected.
-The difference with insistence on sameness is that it tends to be a long-standing aspect of the child’s personality, temperament, and demeanor.
+It is like they have specific rules for how things have to go, and they get stuck on everyone adhering to these rules.
+Like rigid behavior, as noted above, children with these tendencies get upset when plans don’t go as expected.
+The difference with insistence on sameness is that this tends to be a long-standing aspect of the child’s personality, temperament, and demeanor.
 In fact, there is now evidence of a genetic link in terms of this tendency to insist on sameness.
 Does a parent or grandparent really like things to stay the same?
 Your child may have inherited that trait as well.

 Repetitive behaviors feel like habits.
-Another reason why a child may do something repetitively is that they are enjoying that behavior.
+Another reason a child may do something repetitively is that they enjoy that behavior.
 For example, a child may simply love the feeling of rocking or spinning.
-They may like to line up their favorite toys because it looks so nice and organized.
+They may like to line up their favorite toys because they look nice and organized.
 Your child’s behavior is related more to a specific interest and does not necessarily serve the purpose of relieving anxiety.
 In that case, this behavior is generally referred to as a ‘repetitive behavior’ and is not a compulsion.

 Obsessive-Compulsive Disorder (OCD)

 Compulsions feel like obsessive rituals.
-Nonfunctional routines or rituals used to relieve anxiety are referred to clinically as ‘compulsions.’
+Nonfunctional routines or rituals used to relieve anxiety are clinically called ‘compulsions.’
 The underlying problem could be an obsessive-compulsive disorder (OCD) or an obsessive-compulsive personality type.
-OCD is characterized by obsessions over something, such as germs, and corresponding compulsions are used to relieve anxiety.
+OCD is characterized by obsessions over something, such as germs, and corresponding compulsions are used to relieve the anxiety.

 The critical thing to think about with compulsions is the level of difficulty the habit or ritual is having on your child.
 If your child’s hands are raw and inflamed from constantly washing them, or if you are always 20 minutes late for activities because your son had to turn off every light in the house 5x before leaving, the compulsions could be worthy of treatment.

-Extreme anxiety and unrelenting, obsessive thinking are often the results if the child doesn’t perform the compulsive behavior.
+Extreme anxiety and unrelenting, obsessive thinking are often the result if the child doesn’t perform the compulsive behavior.
 For example, a child might feel highly anxious if they cannot wash their hands five times before leaving the house.
-This compulsive routine may be alleviating the obsessive worry that their hands are covered in germs.
+This compulsive routine may alleviate the obsessive worry that their hands are covered in germs.